Git-Lecture-2025/Assignment-2025/writeup/bandit.md

 ```
 Decode the base64 text.
+we use the `base64` command.
 ## Level 11 -> 12

 ```
 cat data.txt | tr 'A-Za-z' 'N-ZA-Mn-za-m'

 ```
-Here we use the tr (*translate character*) command to shift the capital and small alphabets by 13 places.
+Here we use the `tr` (*translate character*) command to shift the capital and small alphabets by 13 places.

 ## Level 12 -> 13